 The changes to everyday life, commerce and work caused by digitisation are similar in scale to those resulting from the industrial revolution.
-They offer great economic opportunities in the form of new market opportunities, sales markets and jobs.
-They also offer a wide range of opportunities for individuals, with a greater diversity of products, new ways to communicate, or the possibility to be flexible about when and where to work.
+They offer great economic opportunities in terms of new market opportunities, sales markets and jobs.
+They also offer a wide range of opportunities for individuals, with more products to choose from, new ways to communicate, and more flexible working arrangements.

-The Digital Summit (previously the National IT Summit) is the central platform for cooperation between the worlds of politics, business, academia and society as we shape the digital transformation.
-The most recent Summit meeting was held in the Rhine-Neckar Metropolitan Region from 12 to 13 June 2017.
+The Digital Summit is the central platform for cooperation between the worlds of politics, business, academia and society as we shape the digital transformation.
+The last Digital Summit was held in Dortmund on 28 and 29 October 2019.